PREDICT

 or Coverage

-, start them before Knapsack Pro and enable both line and eval coverage:
+, start them before Knapsack Pro:

 - SimpleCov